smokycat/ubuntuInit/README.md

 ubuntuInit
 ==========

-Scripts and Dotfiles which Smokycat will deploy first on new Ubuntu server.
+Scripts and Dotfiles which Smokycat will deploy first for new Ubuntu server.

 Run `totalDeploy` to sequential deploy processes listed bellow.
 Each deploy is also be executed as `<processname>/deploy`.